 In the predictive simulations provided in DBS&A (2009), evapotranspiration is set to zero.
 The same approach is proposed for the solute transport model; therefore, there will be no evapotranspiration flux.
 In the MODFLOW-SURFACT code, evapotranspiration will not remove solutes from the groundwater system, but may have the effect of increasing concentrations through removal of water.
 This approach is conservative for some constituents from the aspect that it may simulate greater solute concentrations in regions of evapotranspiration than would actually occur.
 For example, perchlorate can be removed from groundwater through evapotranspiration and be retained in plant tissue.
-If consideration of this physical process is determined to be a significant issue during the modeling, an adjustment to the simulation approach will be determined and presented to NDEP.
+However, this process is not expected to be of significant concern based on the groundwater flow model simulation results.